Radare2 MCP server

 }

-Note: You will need another LLM agent, such as Claude, Gemini or another, to use this integration.
+Note: You'll need another LLM agent (like Claude, Gemini, etc.) to use this integration.

 How to install this MCP server